ricardormotta/LTV_analysis/README.md

 kedro viz --env=local
 ```

+4. Set up your cloud environment.

+This project runs in the Google Cloud Platform, and the CI/CD files can be seen at the `cloudbuild.yaml` and `dockerfile`.
+Those are being used to deploy this project.

-5.  *Extra*: Explore the notebooks in `ltv-ml-project/notebooks` for detailed analysis.
+6.  *Extra*: Explore the notebooks in `ltv-ml-project/notebooks` for detailed analysis.

 ## Contributors